 DECISION: All properties are accepted in their current form (i.e. post editing), except for socPxx specifies condition (socExx Trigger Event Template, ??E89 Propositional Object), which requires more thought, as it is not clear at the moment whether the condition is to be defined or measured/observed.

 HW: TV will write the scope notes for the properties (1) through (7) and SS will do the proofreading.
-HW: CB is to provide more scholarly examples of instances of SocExx Trigger Event Template.
 HW: TV & GB are to revisit (8) socPxx specifies condition to see whether it applies to analytical data or definitions.

 PROPOSAL: it may be useful to establish part of relations among separate events predicted in an Activity Plan and the Event Templates that trigger them.